bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part4.md

 ```

 Let's choose a different global work size instead, such as one that will output a 4K bitmap - 3840 x 2160.
-This can be done initially by passing `-gwx 3840 -gwy 2160` to the tutorial application, or by modifying the default values in the application source code:
+This can be done by passing `-gwx 3840 -gwy 2160` to the tutorial application, or by modifying the default values in the application source code:

 ```sh
 $ cliloader -h -dv ./sinjulia -gwx 3840 -gwy 2160